Geometrical mixed finite element methods for fourth order obstacle problems in linearised elasticity: Numerical approximation of an obstacle problem for linearly elastic shallow shells. The case of a flat surface

+The higher regularity of the solution of Problem~\ref{problem11} can be discussed by means of Theorem~\ref{th:shallow-reg}.
 The main advantage brought forth by the fact that no symmetry for the gradient matrix of the \emph{dual variable} is required to establish the existence and uniqueness of solutions for Problem~\ref{problem11} is that the discretisation of Problem~\ref{problem11} via the Finite Element Method can be carried out by sole means of Courant triangles, i.e., without resorting to the theory in~\cite{GR86,Temam2001}, that was instead essential to establish the convergence of the Finite Element approximation described in section~\ref{sec2}.

 Recalling that, for each $h>0$, we denote by $V_h$ a finite-dimensional subspace of $H^1_0(\omega)$, the discretised version of Problem~\ref{problem11} takes the following form.

 \begin{customprob}{$\tilde{\mathcal{Q}}^{\varepsilon,h}_\kappa(\omega)$} Find $(\bm{\zeta}^{\varepsilon,h}_\kappa,\vec{\xi}^{\varepsilon,h}_\kappa) \in \bm{V}_h \times \vec{V}_h$ satisfying: